wp-cms/avatars/README.md

 # avatars
-WP Plugin to allow users use a custom avatar.
+WP Plugin to allow users use custom avatars.